picosh/docs/posts/getting-started.md

 glossy.pastes.sh
 ```

-After that, just set a username and you're ready to start using our services!

-From now on when you SSH to us it'll bring you to our account management system:
+From now on when you SSH it'll bring you to our account management system:

 ```bash
 ssh pico.sh